Skip to main content

 Gantt charts.
 Visualizing an 8-week remodel with framing, rough-in, drywall, and finish phases requires timeline tools.
 Projul has them.
 Jobber doesn’t.

 Change orders.
 When scope changes happen (and they always do), Projul handles change orders as a native part of the project workflow.
 The budget and schedule update automatically.
-Jobber forces you to create a new job or invoice.
-Your job history gets cluttered and nothing flows through.
+Jobber does not have a native change order feature, so scope changes require manual workarounds that don’t automatically update budgets or schedules.

 Progress billing.
 For any project over $10K, you need milestone-based invoicing.
 “25% at signing, 25% at rough-in, 25% at drywall, 25% at completion.”
-Projul supports this natively.
-Jobber doesn’t support multiple invoices under a single job.
+Projul supports this natively with deep integration into project budgets and cost codes.
+Jobber offers basic progress invoicing with deposits and milestones, but it lacks the construction-specific integration that ties billing to project phases, budgets, and change orders.

 WIP reports.
 Real-time project financial health showing estimated vs. actual costs.
 Projul includes these.
 Jobber doesn’t.